Greensboro Culinary Arts Schools

 Culinary Arts Diploma

-The diploma program at GTCC consists of two 17-credit semesters, as well as one five-credit class taken upon completion of all other program requirements.
+The diploma program at GTCC consists of 17-credit and 14-credit semesters, as well as one six-credit class taken upon completion of all other program requirements.
 Students are required to complete a handful of prerequisites before they can take program-specific courses.
 Students take many of the same courses offered in the associate and certificate programs, ranging from food and beverage services to nutrition.
 The final requirement for this program is an advanced culinary skills class that is taken in the summer following the spring term.

 Associate of Applied Science in Culinary Arts

-The Associate of Applied Science program at GTCC is a 71-credit program designed to be completed in two years, including one summer term.
+The Associate of Applied Science program at GTCC is a 65-credit program designed to be completed in two years, including one summer term.
 GTCC requires students complete certain developmental prerequisites in reading, writing and math prior to enrolling in the core curriculum.
 Once enrolled, students take courses on sanitation and safety, hospitality and tourism, nutrition, food science and interpersonal communication.
 Additionally, students take specialty courses that cover topics including baking, classical cuisine, global cuisine and basic culinary skills.

 Alamance Community College